Two Ministries of the Holy Spirit:

 21. For you have been called for this purpose, since Messiah also suffered for you, leaving you an example for you to follow in His steps, 22.
 WHO COMMITTED NO SIN, NOR WAS ANY DECEIT FOUND IN HIS MOUTH; 23. and while being reviled, He did not revile in return; while suffering, He uttered no threats, but kept entrusting Himself to Him who judges righteously; 24. and He Himself bore our sins in His body on the cross, so that we might die to sin and live to righteousness; for by His wounds you were healed.

-When a believer so dedicates himself to the Lord for service and sanctification, he is filled by the Spirit that he may live just that kind of life.
+When a believer so dedicates himself to the Lord for service and sanctification, he becomes filled by the Spirit that he may live just that kind of life.

 The question is, Which Person or Persons of the Triune God fills the believer with the Spirit?